How Your Kidneys Work

 In addition to filtering the blood, the kidneys do other tasks.
 These include:

-Telling the body to make red blood cells (erythrocytes).
+Making erythropoetin (EPO) to tell the bone marrow to make red blood cells (erythrocytes).
 These are the cells in the blood that carry oxygen.

 Helping control blood pressure by making and releasing the enzyme renin.